GeorgeWebDevCy/masterstudy-lms-content-importer/README.txt

 * Added page skip option and improved quiz title conversion.

 == Upgrade Notice ==

+= 1.12.2 =
+Fixes a fatal error triggered during DOCX parsing when a module heading appears before any lessons—update to ensure imports complete successfully.

 = 1.12.1 =
 Shows a friendly message if the DOM PHP extension is missing instead of crashing after uploads—update to avoid fatal errors on restrictive hosts.